midooHjr/CQELS-MQTT-Intrusion-detection-system/README.md

+The goal of this project is to developpe a real-time intrusion detection and reaction system based on the sementic web technologies (RDF and RDF stream processing engine), an open source IDS and MQTT messaging protocol.

 This implementation is being developped using :

-Danh Le Phuoc's original CQELS engine implementation (https://code.google.com/archive/p/cqels/) and
+Danh Le Phuoc's original CQELS RDF stream processing engine implementation (https://code.google.com/archive/p/cqels/) and
 Chan Le Van's improvement to the engine (https://github.com/chanlevan/CQELSPLUS)